chrisgrieser/finder-vim-mode/README.md

    the `Focusing` behavior to `Compatibility Mode` for Karabiner to detect Alfred being active.
    <!-- LTeX: enabled=true -->
-5. *Spotlight users:* You need to install the Spotlight add-on.
+5. *Spotlight/Raycast users:* You need to install the Spotlight add-on.
 The add-on has to be __above__ the Finder Vim Mode in Karabiner's list of modifications.

     ```bash
-    # install Spotlight addon
+    # install Spotlight/Raycast addon
     open "karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/finder-vim-mode/main/addons/finder-vim-spotlight-addon.json"
     ```